thoughtbot/dns/book/chapters/glossary.md

 See also: _BIND_, _host_, _nslookup_.

+See the section on [dig](#dig) for more information.

 **DNS**

 Short for (the) Domain Name System, the whole network of servers holding records that point to other records or servers.
-See the rest of this book for more information.
+See the [rest of this book](#introduction) for more information.

 **Domain Name Front Running**

 Often, registrar websites will let you search to see if a domain is already taken.
 You type in the domain name and the registrar says, "Taken, sorry." or "It's available!
 Would you like to register?"
 If you choose not to register, this domain name should just continue being unregistered until a customer comes along and grabs it.

-But some malicious registrars will actually register the domain after it's been searched for, then sell it back to you for a higher price.
+But some [malicious registrars](#step-one-figure-out-if-the-domain-is-already-taken) will actually register the domain after it's been searched for, then sell it back to you for a higher price.
 The nerve!
 This is domain name front running.

 **FQDN**